Dario Maestrini

 Dario Maestrini (23 March 1886 – 28 October 1975) was a 20th-century Italian physiologist and scientist.
-He was noted in the national scientific community for his research on heart, in particular for the first formulation of the Frank-Starling law, known as "Legge del cuore" or "Legge di Maestrini" by Italian doctors.
+He was noted in the national scientific community for his research on heart, in particular for an early formulation of the Frank-Starling law, known as "Legge del cuore" or "Legge di Maestrini" by Italian doctors.

 Early life

 Dario Maestrini was born on 23 March 1886 in Colle Umberto I, Corciano.
 His parents were Geremia Maestrini and Ester Monni.
 He was the first of three children.

 At high school he focused on classical studies, and later enrolled at the University of Perugia to study veterinary medicine.
 During his time there he attended David Anxefeld's Institute of Physiology, and became his assistant.
 He graduated in 1912.

 After this first degree Dario Maestrini decided to enter the University of Pisa for Medicine and Surgery, where he graduated on 17 July 1914 with full marks.

 Medical career

 On 14 November 1916 he obtained a post as lector in physiology.
 During the First World War he enrolled at the army as medical officer and he directed different military hospitals on the front line near the rivers Isonzo and Piave.

 Between 1919 and 1924 he worked at the University of Rome where he began intense research activity, mainly on the heart.
 He highlighted some chemical and functional similarities between the muscle fiber cells of the ventricle of the heart and the skeletal flexor muscles.
 He discovered that in the walls of the atria there were less contractile fibers than elastic and fibrous tissue.
 This causes this part of the heart to dilate itself more than undergo hypertrophy.

 Through experiments on frogs' and snails' hearts, he demonstrated the direct relationship between the volume of the blood in the heart chambers and the contractile energy.
 As a result of his studies he formulated his "Legge del cuore", later known as Frank-Starling law.